LowTechCoder/rpi4-retroarch-guide/README.md

 > Settings > Drivers > Menu > [xmb]

-Make sure your settings get saved when exiting RetroArch.
+RetroArch may be set up to save the config file when it quits.
+This can cause some confusion if you ever want to edit the retroarch.cfg file while RetroArch is running, so lets disable that auto save feature, and remember to save the config in RetroArch after you make any changes.

-> Settings > Configuration > Save Configuration on Quit > [on]
+> Settings > Configuration > Save Configuration on Quit > [off]

+Save the config.

+> Main Menu > Configuration File > Save Current Configuration

 Restart Retroarch